chapmanb/cloudbiolinux/README.md

 Through Vagrant additional facilities are available, such as a shared network drive.
 It is also possible to tweak the image (e.g. RAM/CPU settings, and getting the all important guest additions) by firing up virtualbox itself.
-For more information, see the Vagrant [documentation][v1].
+For more information, see the BioLinux [Vagrant documentation][doc], as well as the documentation on the [Vagrant website][v1].

 # Building an image from scratch using CloudBioLinux